karinhawk/opentelemetry-nextjs/README.md

 ## Karin's Demo App

 This repository aims to compile some cool things together into a project.
-The app directory contains the app code, which is built into a docker image and deployed in the infra directory.
+The app directory contains the app code, which is built into a docker image and deployed in the infra directory using Kubernetes.

 ## Stack